 - Minimize the use of outdoor decorations and plan their placement with birds’ safety in mind.
 Take down decorations right away after holidays to remove the threat.

-- Take steps to make fences more visible to birds, and remove barbed wire or razor wire fences whenever possible to minimize the risk of bird injuries.
+- Take steps to make fences more visible to birds, and remove any barbed wire or razor wire fences whenever possible to minimize the risk of bird injuries.

 - Leave an old barn or shed available for nesting or roosting owls if possible, or create a space within a new building that owls can safely use.

 - Teach children about owls and why these birds are important to dispel fear or suspicion and encourage a new generation of owl lovers.

 - Make your yard more owl-friendly by taking steps to attract owls and provide them a safe, comfortable space to call home.

 Owls are majestic, ethereal birds that captivate birders and non-birders alike, and by learning about the risks owls face we can all take steps to help minimize the hazards and protect owls.